mariomann/documentation/content/en/tracing/profiling/getting_started.md

     **Note**: Profiling is available in the `dd-trace` library in versions 0.23+.

-2. To automatically profile your code, import `@datadog/profiler` and start the profiler:
+3. To automatically profile your code, import and initialize `dd-trace` with profiling enabled:

     ```javascript
-    require('ddtrace/profiler').start()
+    require('dd-trace').init({
+      profiling: true
+    })
     ```

 4. After a minute or two, visualize your profiles on the [Datadog APM > Profiling page][2].